Challenges in scaling up the supply chain and manufacturing operations for CGT products.

 Achieving all of the objectives requires manufacturing and supply chain to work in harmony as decisions are taken throughout the therapy development process; after all, therapeutic development is a game of resource/asset allocation and capacity management.

-Centralized Manufacturing for CGT products
+Centralized manufacturing for CGT products

 Biopharma and pharmaceutical companies have invested heavily in building or acquiring manufacturing capabilities with the likes of Novartis, Gilead, Bristol Myers Squibb (BMS), Iovance, Adaptimmune, CRISPR Therapeutics, and many others building their own manufacturing capabilities to service their clinical and commercial products.